-85) Are there barriers or concerns with the technological neutrality of the CSDR definitions listed below or any other definitions or concepts included in CSDR and SFD in particular in the context of DLT?
+82) Are there barriers or concerns with the technological neutrality of the CSDR definitions listed below or any other definitions or concepts included in CSDR and SFD in particular in the context of DLT?

 1 2 3 4 5 No

-(rather not (rather a (strong opinion
+- (rather not a concern) (rather a concern) (strong concern) opinion

-concern) a concern) concern) concern)

 'central securities depository'

 'securities settlement system'

 'securities account'

 'book entry form'

 'dematerialised form'

 'settlement'

 'delivery versus payment (DVP)'

 Any other definitions or concepts in CSDR and SFD.

-86) For each of the definitions or concepts for which you expressed concern, please explain the exact nature of your concern and suggest potential solutions to address it (including drafting suggestions for a new definition, where available).
+For each of the definitions or concepts for which you expressed concern, please explain the exact nature of your concern and suggest potential solutions to address it (including drafting suggestions for a new definition, where available).